|Hornsby||1:25 000 Map Series||91304S HORNSBY||NSW-91304S|

 2 hrs 30 mins

-This is a short but pretty walk which can be enjoyed by the whole family, and makes a nice addition to your picnic or park visit.
-Starting from the southern end of the Bobbin Head picnic area, the walk enjoys great views of Cockle Creek from the bridge, then continues along the boardwalk through the mangroves.
-There are a few information signs on the side of the track, and plenty of opportunities to see the mangroves and crabs up close.
+This is a short and pretty walk that can be enjoyed by everyone.
+It makes a nice addition to a picnic or paddle at Bobbin Head.
+Starting from the southern end of the Bobbin Head picnic area, you will enjoy great views of Cockle Creek from the bridge, then meander along the boardwalk through the mangroves.
+There are a information signs to help you learn more about the environment and plenty of opportunities to see the mangroves and crabs up close.

 Total climbing: 17m